DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 - Description: You're especially adept at taking in the world around you.
 - Mechanic: Passive.
 When you make a Detection check to observe the world around you (visual, auditory or olfactory), draw with the Upper Hand.
 - XP: 1

+# Stealth

+## Combat

+**Hidden Strike**

+- Description: You move silently in the shadows, and are especially deadly when unseen.
+- Mechanic: Passive.
+When attacking an enemy that is unaware of your presence or engaged with an ally within 1 space, you draw with Upper Hand.
+Any attacks that are successful deal +1 damage
+- XP: 2
+- Prereq Role: Martial
+- Prereq Level: 2
+- Prereq Skill: Stealth > 0
+- Tags: Assassin